mcneill-h/Home-Designer/README.md

 # Installation

 Download the "Final_simulation_3D" folder and play the "Final_simulation_3D.py" code.
-I personally use Thonny 4.1.7 with Python 3.10 to run the script.
+I personally use Python 3.10 to run the script.
 The following libraries are downloaded on my computer: Pygame (2.6.1), math, PIL (1.1.6) and ImageIO (2.37.0).

 # License
 Licensed under the MIT License - See the LICENSE document